Jin Kazama: Critical response

 Critics have focused on Jin's devil alter ego and his darker characterization.
 Complex enjoyed Jin's transition from a regular hero to anti-hero.
-The website 4thletter enjoyed Jin's dark characterization in his debut due to the shock of him becoming a devil in the ending of Tekken 3.
-Despite acknowledging that fighting games lack deep storylines, Comic Book Resources found Jin's characterization brings an air of tragedy as a result of his desire to end his own life to get rid of his chaotic form.
-However, Den of Geeks Jasper Gavin did not find Jin's role as the main antagonist in Tekken 6 appealing.
+Den of Geeks Jasper Gavin did not find Jin's role as the main antagonist in Tekken 6 appealing.
 He compared him negatively with both Kazuya and Heihachi, who he felt were more menacing villains.
 Gavin felt his relationship with other characters in Tekken as well as his inner conflict with the Devil Gene were appealing but was disappointed by how Jin's character declined across the story.
 Devil Jin's debut in Tekken 5 was well received for his differences with the regular Jin.
 The crossovers Tekken had with Street Fighter also further raised Devil Jin's popularity with regard to similarities with the characterization of Evil Ryu.
 In 2017's Refracted Visions: Transmedia Storytelling in Japanese Game, Rachael Hutchinson, an associate professor of Japanese Studies at the University of Delaware, noted that the Devil Gene is well explored in the character's fighting style as Jin performs different techniques when taking on this look.
 As a result, she regarded his characterization as one of gaming's best translations from storytelling to gameplay.
 Moreover, players who play Jin Kazama are noted to be highly skilled as they have to practice his two personas.
 The character's design and moveset were often cited as one of the biggest reasons behind his popularity within Tekken even if they come across as unrealistic comparing him with two other icons: Solid Snake and Lara Croft.